peterekey/peterekey/README.md

 I'm also an application and web developer, with 2 years' experience developing web applications.
 Some of my projects include:
 - an add-on to Microsoft Word to hyperlink document ID references to files
-- a Chrome web extension that lets you show only specific verb conjugations in SpanishDict.cc
+- a Chrome web extension that lets you show only specific verb conjugations in SpanishDict.com
 - Python scripts that delimit and unsecure PDFs, generate graphs to help you analyse predictive coding performance, and copy and rename files.

 ## Languages and technologies